 He is a supporter of mass shooters, the National Rifle Association (NRA), and the Second Amendment.
 He has images and quotes that support citizens being armed.
 He had several gun images of pistols and rifles.
 He visited gunbroker.com sixty-five times in search of gun information.
 Prominent among these guns are the Ruger 10-22, Keltec sub-2000 9mm, FN P90 on YouTube, concealable tactical rifles, gun black market seller addresses Norther VA Gun Works 7518 Fullerton Rd # K, Springfield, VA 22046 and multiple YouTube video searches and web searches for guns and gun sellers.

-Weather updates are particularly important to him because of his plan, which can be affected by unfavourable weather conditions as said in one of his cloud notes.
-He visited online weather trends 360 and others, he also visited weather.com 53 times, including a day before he was arrested.
+Weather updates are particularly important to him because of his plan, which can be affected by unfavourable weather conditions, as said in one of his cloud notes.
+He visited online weather trends 360 and others.
+He also visited weather.com 53 times, including a day before he was arrested.

 HTML Web searches and web history with relevant keywords reveal that the suspect was at the tail end of planning a mass shooting and fleeing the country thereafter.